Into the Bardo

 Her poetry has been awarded several placements in poetry competitions, winning the Bridport Prize in 2008, the Southport Poetry Competition in 2009 and Poetry on the Lake’s ‘Silver Wyvern’ Award (Italy 2014).
 In 2014, she was awarded a Hawthornden Fellowship.

-Her work is widely published, most recently: sister publications Her Wings of Glass and Fanfare (Second Light Publications, 2014 & 2015); Extraordinary Forms: some wonders of the natural world (2016) and chapbook trio Transitions / Outlook Variable / Shades of Meaning (2014), (Grey Hen Press); Wordstrokes: The Poetry of Art (ed.
+Her work is widely published in anthologies, most recently: sister publications Her Wings of Glass and Fanfare (Second Light Publications, 2014 & 2015); Songs for the Unsung (2017), Extraordinary Forms: some wonders of the natural world (2016) and chapbook trio Transitions / Outlook Variable / Shades of Meaning (2014), (Grey Hen Press); Wordstrokes: The Poetry of Art (ed.
 Deborah Gaye, Avalanche Books, 2015); Hands & Wings – Poems for Freedom from Torture (ed.
 Dorothy Yamamoto, White Rat Press, 2015) and Poems for a Liminal Age (ed.
 Mandy Pannett, SPM Publications, 2015, in support of Médecins Sans Frontières).

-She is the Poetry Society’s ‘Kent North West’ Stanza Rep, a Past President (2011 – 2013) of Shortlands Poetry Circle and Administrator for Second Light Network, whose website, Second Light Live, she designed and runs.
+She is the Poetry Society’s ‘Kent North West’ Stanza Rep, a Past President of the Shortlands Poetry Circle, and Administrator for Second Light Network, whose website she designed and runs.
 She has co-edited (with Dilys Wood) several issues of ARTEMISpoetry, Second Light’s biannual journal devoted to women’s poetry, and contributes reviews/articles on a regular basis.
 She was the visiting poet at a London care-centre for two and a half years.

-She is on the board of two Romanian (Eng/Rom translation) projects: Contemporary Literature Press (online publishing house) and Translation Café (online Eng/Rom translation project), for which she is the UK Language Consultant.
-In April 2016, she led a delegation of 6 poets, all participants in the RoPRO project, in a visit to work with students of the translation programme at the University of Bucharest.
+In April 2016 and May 2017, she led delegations of 6 poets, all participants in the RoPRO project, in visits to work with students of the translation programme at the University of Bucharest.

 Following completion of an MA in Creative Writing at Sheffield Hallam University, she was selected for inclusion in the “Ten Hallam Poets” anthology (Mews Press 2005, eds Steven Earnshaw, E A Markham, Sean O’Brien).
 In a review of the anthology in Poetry London (2006), Roddy Lumsden said “(her) tight poem ‘More’ is one of the best in the volume…”.
 Julia Darling said of the collection that it is “high voltage” and Don Paterson, that “TEN HALLAM POETS represents one of the most astonishing constellations of poetic talent to have emerged in the last ten years – not just from the North, or from our Creative Writing programmes, but from the whole of the UK…”